keshavkumarhembram/2-2-digital-stopwatch-clock-timer/README.md

 ```

 - **Now, we can make changes to each element.
 Then let's add hours, minutes, seconds**
-  - we should keep than in mind it should be within `setInterval` so that it keep on updating
+  - we should keep that in mind it should be within `setInterval` so that it keeps on updating

 ```js
 hoursDisplay.innerText = hours;